 - Avocado-baked quail eggs – Crack 1-2 quail eggs (even 4, if you can fit them in) into avocado halves, season, and bake.
 It’s that simple!

-- Scrambled quail eggs – Crack and whisk 6 – 12 quail eggs, add salt, black pepper, and whatever meats and cheeses you would like, and scramble away.
+- Scrambled quail eggs – Crack and whisk 6 – 12 quail eggs, add salt, black pepper, and whatever meats and cheeses you like, and scramble away.

 - Quail egg quiche – A traditional quiche recipe, adding any vegetable or low carb filling.